Anime Review: Fate/Zero (2011)

 It may not be for everyone, but it is certainly one of my favorite animes and if you've never watched it before, you definitely should.

-It was very hard for me to get into Fate/Stay Night (2006) at first, but seeing the Prequel first defintiely helped a lot, I love this universe and I hoope you will too.
-Not to miss for the action fan, and deffintely worth your time and money, even as expensive as those DVDs are.
-I'll be adding it to my collection soon, but a new computer is taking higher priority first before I can pick up one of my favorite shows for my collection.
+It was very hard for me to get into Fate/Stay Night (2006) at first, but seeing the Prequel first definitely helped a lot, I love this universe and I hope you will too.
+Not to miss for the action fan, and definitely worth your time and money, even as expensive as those DVDs are. imported the DVDs to add to my collection, and getting a region free blu-ray player means less expensive blu-rays from the U.K for fans who want to import the blu-ray discs.

 © 2016 ReViewMeMedia